Dawaman43/xsql/README.md

 Convert SQL *schema DDL* between dialects (currently focused on `CREATE TABLE ...`) via a small intermediate representation.

+One-line positioning: a lightweight CLI/TUI to parse, diff and emit SQL schema DDL across MySQL/Postgres/SQLite using an experimental IR v2.

 ## What it does (today)

 - Parses schema DDL from: